Divorce Lawyer Assisting Clients in Bedford, Texas, and Tarrant County

 - Abandonment: the at-fault spouse must have left voluntarily with the intent to abandon the spouse who filed.
 The abandonment must have been continuous for a one-year period.

-Whether a divorce is sought on fault or no-fault grounds can have an effect on the division of assets, child custody, and other aspects of the case.
+Whether a divorce is sought on fault or no-fault grounds can affect the division of assets, child custody, and other aspects of the case.
 It is best to consult with a skilled divorce lawyer before deciding the grounds on which to file for divorce.

 What Are The Requirements for Obtaining a Divorce in Texas?